 Teaching English is hard.
-Like I’ve mentioned a million times before.
-Motivating kids to speak it when they aren’t giving one word, fill-in-the-blank answers, is even harder.
+Don’t trust anyone who tries to tell you your job is easy.
+Motivating kids to speak a second language when they aren’t giving one word, fill-in-the-blank answers, is even harder.
 “I’m going to lower anyone’s grade who speaks Spanish,” is another line that doesn’t work except for the biggest of brown-nosers.
 I’ve already talked about different sites that can kick your classes up a notch if you have access to at least a screen and projector, but not all of us do, or at least not all the time.
 Some of you may be working in academies or in small private groups elsewhere, or in a school that doesn’t have internet access or much technology at all.

 All of the tools I’m about to tell you cost 5 euros or less, and a lot of it could be found around your school and/or house.
 And I’m telling you from experience they all truly work.

 One of the biggest problems for kids to speak another language is that they don’t find it natural.
 I can speak from experience on this.
 I never wanted to talk to my friends in Spanish when I was in Spanish class because I felt like I sounded like an idiot, and if I wanted to tell my friend what had just happened with my crush, I wasn’t going to spit it out word for word in broken Spanish.
 Enter, coffee shop Fridays.
 I came up with them based on the idea of creating a natural environment for kids to use their English, a place where Americans and Brits go all the time to be with their friends to relax, study, or chat.
 A coffee shop.